 MATH 7250 (Ordinary Differential Equations), MATH 7360 (Probability Theory), MATH 7450 (Mathematical Physics), MATH 8250 (Ordinary Differential Equations), MATH 8320 (Operator Theory II), MATH 8400 (Harmonic Analysis).

 Probability is the mathematical theory of random events and random variables.
-Areas of particular interest to faculty include central limit theorems, Malliavin calculus, stochastic differential equations, Markov and Lèvy processes, stochastic networks, measure-valued processes, and applications to operations research and mathematical biology.
+Areas of particular interest to faculty include central limit theorems, Malliavin calculus, stochastic differential equations, Markov and Lèvy processes, stochastic networks, measure-valued processes, roots of random polynomials, and applications to operations research and mathematical biology.

 Besides the three common core analysis courses, students should take MATH 7360 (Probability Theory I) and MATH 737 (Probability Theory II) as soon as possible.
 These are typically offered in the Spring and Fall respectively, so that students can begin in the Spring of their first year after taking 7310.
 In the second year, students should take MATH 8360 (Stochastic Calculus and Differential Equations).
 Students should also participate in MATH 9360 (Probability Seminar).
 Students should take their Ph.D.
 General Exam in analysis in MATH 7310 and MATH 7360.